diego0020/lab_vision/lab6_textons/readme.md

 -   Small (one paragraph) description of the database
 -   Description of the method and filters used for representing the images
     -   How did you create the dictionary?
+    -   How many textons are you using?
+Why?
     -   What filters discriminate the most?
 -   Small (one paragraph for each one) description of the classifiers and the distance metrics
 -   Results